-Born in 1987, John has been painting from the age of 12.
-This innate passion continued to develop throughout his formative years, when in 2003 he received a 1 year scholarship to attend Atom Model Art Institute as a Special Arts Student.
-After finishing this course, he attended St Xavier’s Arts University for formal training where he studied anatomical drawing, life drawing and print making.
-He exhibited his work at St Xavier’s Arts University in 2004.
-During 2003 to 2006 he had a small studio in his house, selling most of the work he produced during that time.
+Born in 1989, Amrit has been painting from the age of 12.
+This innate passion continued to develop throughout his formative years, when in 2003 he received a 1 year scholarship to attend Atom Model HIgher Secondary School as a Special Arts Student.
+After finishing this course, he attended Oxford Academy for formal training where he studied anatomical drawing, life drawing and print making.
+He exhibited his work at Oxford Academy in 2008.
+During 2003 to 2008 he had a small studio in his house, selling most of the work he produced during that time.

-From 2006 to 2010 he worked in Adelaide, then travelled throughout Western Australia painting, and developing an appreciation for the Australian landscape.
+From 2008 to 2010 he worked in Kathmandu, then travelled throughout Western Nepal painting, and developing an appreciation for the Nepalese landscape.
 This has resulted in the development of a style of painting that breaks from the traditional approach, where a scene is reproduced, to one where the feeling and essence of the landscape is captured.

-Later, he had four successful private shows in Perth representing the work that had been produced during his time in the countryside.
-He returned to Adelaide to work and paint in 2017 where now paints full-time.
+Later, he had four successful private shows in Kathmandu representing the work that had been produced during his time in the countryside.
+He settled down in Kathmandu in 2017 where now he paints full-time.

 His style of painting has been described as eclectic in the past, but current work has settled into more of a crossover between impressionism and abstractionism.
-John describes his work as ‘Essence’, where he explores the inspiration and fundamental ideas he draws from the subject matter.
+Amrit describes his work as ‘Essence’, where he explores the inspiration and fundamental ideas he draws from the subject matter.
 His landscape subjects become a relationship between the animate and inanimate, where the two co-exist, forming and shaping each other.
-Moreover, the colours used are more expressive of what he feels and how he interprets those feelings, not what others see.
+Moreover, the colours used are more expressive of what he feels and how he interprets those feelings.